THE YEAR IN BOOKS AND EVENTS

 SEPTEMBER travelled all the way from Kutch, Gujarat to Kala Ghoda, Mumbai with Raniben and Meghiben to discuss the craft of Stitching Stories with Nina Sabnani and to Goa to the very first Publishing Next Conference.
 The Tulika Book Club was launched at Nurture Montessori School in Chennai and Bangalore.

-chemma chekka world of Oluguti Toluguti came to life.
+OCTOBER sat up as the chemma chekka world of Oluguti Toluguti came to life.
 At the Kids Central launch in Chennai, everyone hopped onto the railgaadi and rhymed away!
 Simultaneously, the ebook with audio went live.
 Storytruck’s Mohan Rao brought to life the book in its digital avatar.
 Craig Jenkins tucked a magic feather behind his ear and told Tulika stories to awestruck children at Hutchins High, Pune.
 Tulika Books USA was at Annual Conference on South Asia, Madison, Wisconsin.
 Nandini Nayar launched My Grandfather’s Stick at Little People Tree, Secunderabad.
 Saffron Tree's lovely online book festival CROCUS 2011 featured Radhika Chadha and Vayu Naidu.
 Radhika was at the 8th Festival of Books for Children (29th October - 6th November) in Guwahati.

 NOVEMBER knocked itself out with back to back book launches, readings and performances.
 The Oluguti Toluguti Express went non-stop, Advaita went on a whirlwind tour of schools and NGOs, Jeeva Aunty was on a roll at the Tulika Book Fair in American International School, Chennai.
 Radhika went to The Hay Festival in Tiruvananthapuram and participated in Damroo, an International Seminar on Creating Content(ment) for Children in IDC, IIT Bombay.
 Sandhya, Helen and Shweta went to Bookaroo, Delhi, while lots of Tulika Books went to The Hundreds Hands Festival, Bangalore under the capable hands of Rachna.
 And Dokkhin Rai?
 He was everywhere.
 But Bon Bibi kept an eye on him.

 DECEMBER is nearly over but we’re not done, not yet.
 Two gorgeous tree books have made quiet entrances – The Coral Tree and Magnolias.
 With New Year’s just around the corner, we have lots more in store.
 We'll be doing a post on forthcoming titles very soon so keep visiting.
-For regular updates on new books, events and tulika buzz, don't forget to follow us on Facebook, Twitter and on our Youtube channel
+For regular updates on new books, events and tulika buzz, don't forget to follow us on Facebook, Twitter and on our Youtube channel.

 Warm wishes for the new year from the entire Tulika team to our authors, illustrators, translators, typesetters, printers, friends, well-wishers, partners, fans and children's book lovers everywhere.
 Have a great one!

-1. I loved the book Siri's smile and recommended the same to my readers!
+I loved the book Siri's smile and recommended the same to my readers!